AnyaSen/Vocabulary-app/README.md

 #### What I learned:

 Making this app I learned how to build a REST API and use Node.js as a backend for the React application.
 It also helped me learn TypeScript.
-Overall, it was a good practice to learn new technologies and improve React skills
+Overall, it was a good practice to learn new technologies and improve React skills.

 ## How to get the app locally